JoseNunoOliveira/jno/costa/costa.md

 * Travelling to Venice and Paris, he eventually settled in Vienna, where he is thought to have died around 1780.

-* Misantrope, he despised the positions offered to him, living most of his life in poverty.
+* Misanthrope, he despised the positions offered to him, living most of his life in poverty.

-* His intelligence and idiosincratic behaviour attracted the attention of the high nobility, in whose salons he sometimes played his compositions for violin or guitar.
+* His intelligence and idiosyncratic behaviour attracted the attention of the high nobility, in whose salons he sometimes played his compositions for violin or guitar.

 ---